 When working with clients I see this highlighted most often in people dealing with the long-term annoyance of low back pain, frozen shoulder or neck pain.
 It’s not uncommon for them to have a flare up whenever they’re going through a stressful period in their life.

-And regardless of what we do (often in conjunction with their allied health professional) sometimes there is only little improvement with pain and tension until the stress subsides.
+And regardless of what we do sometimes there is only little improvement with pain and tension until the stress subsides.